mridubhatnagar/blogs-backup/ckyy386800c1x3rs13g4p9uae.md

 Some ideas he shares in the book and I think are worth giving a thought are:

 1. Time spent at work is not equal to your experience.
 In interviews, it is a common practice to tell years of experience.
-While evaluating individual growth a good question to ask ourselves is:

-- What are the skills I worked on all these years?
-- What is the work that I did to improve the skills?
+While evaluating individual growth a good question to ask ourselves is What are the skills I worked on all these years?
+What is the work that I did to improve the skills?

 2. Optimize for teams that have good bosses, good managers.
 At least in the early career years for an individual.
 A lot of their success also depends on the managers.
 Sailing in the same boat I get it that from outside it is difficult to gauge the managers unless you have some connection from before.
 Some level of research I think can help.
 Largely I feel, this also is luck-based.